Srijan Bhattacharya

-Srijan Bhattacharyya (born 12 May 1993) is an Indian marxist student leader and the current General Secretary of the Students’ Federation of India (SFI).
+Srijan Bhattacharyya (born 12 May 1993) is an Indian Marxist student leader and the current General Secretary of the Students’ Federation of India (SFI).
 Previously served as the SFI's West Bengal state secretary and as the SFI’s national joint secretary.
 He was Left Front candidate in the 2021 West Bengal Assembly election from Singur, and the 2024 Lok Sabha election from Jadavpur.

 Personal life

 Srijan Bhattacharya, son of Dr. Arindam Bhattacharya and Lt.
 Suranjana Bhattacharya, is a leftist political activist coming from Kolkata, West Bengal.
 He was a student of South Point High School and Nava Nalanda High school.
 He completed his Bachelor and Masters degrees as a student of History from Jadavpur University (Batch of 2012–2017).
 Srijan's parents were both leftist student activists, and his grandfather Achintya Bhattacharya was a communist leader of Assam, one of the earliest Indian communists who left the CPI in order to form the CPI(M) during the CPI-CPI(M) split.
-Srijan got married in November 2020.
 Besides being a political activist, he has contributed as a songwriter and musician in a musical band called Ebong Koyekjon, who released an album with 9 original compositions in 2014.
 Apart from this, he has freelanced as a lyricist and composer in quite a few independent musical projects as well. 'পরিত্যক্ত ক্যারাভ্যানের গান' (Melodies of a Deserted Caravan), a book of poems and short stories written by Srijan was published by Shalidhan Prakashan in the International Kolkata Book Fair 2021.
 He has a lot of articles and poems published in different newspapers, magazines and books.
 He is passionate about football, and has interests in trekking and travelling.